 - Bought, sold, received, aided in selling, hid or aided in hiding stolen property AND

-- Knew that property was in their possession.
+- Knew the property was in their possession

 Many times people end up with gifts, or buy things from friends or family at a good deal without knowing they had ended up with stolen property.